hull-graveyard/hullagram/README.md

     <input type="file" name="file" accept="image/*" capture="camera">

 ### Upload

-The pictures are then uploaded to a [HullStore](http://hull.io/docs/services/hull_store/) (wich is an S3 bucket with CORS activated) via the packaged `upload@hull` widget.
+The pictures are then uploaded to a [HullStore](http://hull.io/docs/services#hull-store) (wich is an S3 bucket with CORS activated) via the packaged `upload@hull` component.

-The [uploader widget](app/widgets/uploader) then reacts to events emmited by the `upload@hull` widget to display upload status info. (by the way, it's a good example of the way widgets are supposed to interact in a widgets based [aura](https://github.com/aurajs/aura) / [hull](http://hull.io) app).
+The [uploader component](app/widgets/uploader) then reacts to events emmited by the `upload@hull` component to display upload status info. (by the way, it's a good example of the way components are supposed to interact in a components based [aura](https://github.com/aurajs/aura) / [hull](http://hull.io) app).

 ### Publication

-Once the widget is uploaded, the user gets a chance to review and describe it before its actual publication.
+Once the component is uploaded, the user gets a chance to review and describe it before its actual publication.

-Confirming the publication then stores the picture as an [Image](http://hull.io/docs/api/resources/) that belongs to the user.
+Confirming the publication then stores the picture as an [Image](http://hull.io/docs/api#endpoint-resources) that belongs to the user.

 -----------------------
 # Installing